 This site summarizes the updated features of the editor and displays the images from the repository's docs folder.

 If you give the editor a try, I would be grateful for comments via the GitHub Issues page.
-The editor is best suited for personal use when a full IDE is not required.
+I think, the editor is best suited for personal use when a full IDE is not required.
 The goal is to provide an easy setup to try out your own code, while maintaining enough flexibility to use it for real coding projects.

 Features for editing text are ...